Sony Sports Network: Owned channels

-Channels
+Current Channels

 Sony Sports Ten 1

-An English-language channel that broadcasts events from the World Athletics Championships, Asian Games, Commonwealth Games and Sukma Games.
-Its programming schedule also consists on live coverage of tennis, rally, horse racing, beach volleyball events and basketball.
-WWE Raw and SmackDown are currently broadcast live weekly, along with NXT, Main Event, Sunday Dhamaal and all premium live events.
+Sony Sports Ten 1 is an English-language channel that broadcasts events from the World Athletics Championships, Asian Games, Commonwealth Games and Sukma Games.
+Its programming schedule also consists of live coverage of tennis, rally, horse racing, beach volleyball events and basketball.

 Sony Sports Ten 2

-An English-language channel that broadcasts football matches from European football leagues such as Bundesliga of Germany and MMA promotion Ultimate Fighting Championship (UFC) in English.
+Sony Sports Ten 2 is an English-language channel that broadcasts football matches from European football leagues such as Bundesliga, DFB-Pokal, DFL-Supercup of Germany and MMA promotion Ultimate Fighting Championship (UFC) in English.

-Sony Sports Ten 3
+Sony Sports Ten 3 Hindi

-A Hindi-language channel that airs cricket matches from the Pakistan, Sri Lanka, England and Australia cricket boards.
-It also broadcasts football matches.
-Sony Ten 3 and Sony Ten 3 HD broadcasts UFC matches in SD and HD format respectively in Hindi language.It also broadcasts WWE with Hindi commentary.
+Sony Sports Ten 3 Hindi is a Hindi-language channel, available in SD and HD format, that airs cricket matches from the Asia Cup, Sri Lanka, New Zealand and England cricket boards.
+It also broadcasts football matches. and UFC matches in the Hindi language.

-Sony Sports Ten 4
+Sony Sports Ten 4 Tamil

-Is a Free-to-view Channel A Telugu and Tamil-language channel launched on 1 June 2021.It broadcasts WWE in Tamil and Telugu commentary.
+Sony Sports Ten 4 Tamil is a Tamil-language channel launched on 10 July 2025.
+It broadcasts Sony Sports Programme in Tamil commentary.